biodash/biodash.github.io/content/codeclub-present/index.md

   cd biodash
   ```

-- Create a new branch (by way of example "my-branch") and switch to it:
+- Create a new branch (by way of example called "my-branch") and switch to it:
   ```sh
   git checkout -b my-branch
   ```